Azure/custom-script-extension-linux/README.md

  1. public and protected fileUris
  1. invalid script
  1. scripts that are too big are rejected

+ Tests are executed with the version that ships with the Linux distro being tested.

 -----
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.